| Learn Dutch

 'Ondergaan' can have the stress in two different places:

-When the stress is on the base verb ('gaan')
+with the stress on the base verb

 the compound verb